agg23/fpga-gameandwatch/README.md

 ## Features

 * 720 x 720 pixel resolution
+* Ability to show inactive LCD segments with configurable opacity
 * Deflicker on the LCD
 * VSync after the deflicker has taken place

 ## Settings

+* `Show Inactive LCD` - LCD segments that are inactive (off) remain displayed.
+See `Inact.
+LCD Alpha`
+* `Inact.
+LCD Alpha` - `Inactive LCD Alpha` - If `Show Inactive LCD` is on (or this setting is set on MiSTer), sets the opacity of the disabled segments.
+Defaults to approximately 5%, or 13/255.
 * `Acc.
-LCD Timing` - Accurate LCD timing - By default, the Game and Watch's LCD pulses at 64hz, which is what drives the static LCD screen.
+LCD Timing` - `Accurate LCD timing` - By default, the Game and Watch's LCD pulses at 64hz, which is what drives the static LCD screen.
 However, due to lack of persistence of our modern LCDs, this just results in a bunch of flicker.
 Instead when this setting is disabled, the LCD data will be updated at 1000 Hz.
 Enabling this setting updates the LCD at 64 Hz.

 ## Core Docs